How To Treat Motion Sickness For Good

 The Symptoms of Motion Sickness

-Everyone responds to motion sickness differently and we all have our own ways of dealing with the symptoms.
-Still, there are a number of common symptoms of motion sickness that you can easily identify.
+Everyone responds to this condition differently and we all have our own ways of dealing with the symptoms.
+Still, there are a number of common symptoms that you can easily identify.
 These could include:

 - Nausea and vomiting